mirolm/LoginSecurity-2/README.md

 - Optional or required passwords
 - MySQL and SQLite support
 - Fast handling
-- Custom commands
-- Max/min password length
 - MD5 Encryption
 - Automatic LockDown whem MySQL conection is lost
 - Task to reconnect with MySQL, keeps the connection fresh
-- Usefull auto updater
 - Converter from SQLite to MySQL wehn switching
-- Converter from YAML to SQLite and MySQL
 - Safe data files with .db format
 - Advanced Error handling
-- Command to change and remove password
+- Command to change password
-- Easy admin command to manage player settings
 - More than 15 events being blocked when not logged in
 - Blindness effect on jon
 - Much more to come